Eswatini at the 2020 Summer Olympics

 Eswatini competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
 Previously known as Swaziland, it was the nation's eleventh appearance at the Summer Olympics since its debut in 1972.
+This was the first Games at which Eswatini competed under the name it assumed in 2018 (after previously competing as "Swaziland").

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Eswatini received a universality slot from the World Athletics to send a male track and field athlete to the Olympics.